Professional Recording Studio Soundproofing

 A sound isolation clip system is your best option for hitting the high STC ratings required by a recording studio.
 We will help you design your wall to meet your exact STC requirements using a combination of the specialty soundproofing materials we stock for use in all our projects.
 Depending on your STC requirements, we will likely be combining multiple products together – such as sound isolation clips, Green Glue, and soundproof drywall.

-Soundproofing the HVAC System And Penetrations
+IMPORTANT: Soundproof the HVAC System and Penetrations

 Any penetrations into your recording studio are potential flanking paths for sound.
 A Second Skin expert will help you plan ahead to ensure you have a soundproof HVAC vents and system as well as any other paths for sound into the studio.